docker-mailserver/docker-mailserver/docs/content/contributing/coding-style.md

 Comments should only describe non-obvious matters.
 Comments should start lowercase when they aren't sentences.
 Make the code **self-descriptive** by using meaningful names!
 Make comments not longer than approximately 80 columns, then wrap the line.

-A positive example, which is taken from `start-mailserver.sh`, would be
+A positive example, which is taken from `setup-stack.sh`, would be

 ```bash
 function _setup_postfix_aliases